tkenning/dev.na.bambora.com/source/docs/guides/hosted_payment_form/index.md

 ### Changing the colors

-By default, checkoutTheme styles the form with purple accents.
-You can easily change this to any other color by including some CSS in the **Page Header** text area.
+By default, CheckoutTheme styles the form with purple accents.
+You can change this to match your own website by including some CSS styles in the **Page Header** text area.

 Add the following inside the `<head>` tag in the **Page Header**: